Highlights

 77

-Now, before we get into the core information of how you can watch 'The Blues Brothers' right now, here are some key details about the Universal Pictures action flick.
+Now, before we get into all the details of how you can watch 'The Blues Brothers' right now, here are some helpful info about the Universal Pictures action flick.
 The Blues Brothers starring Dan Aykroyd, John Belushi, James Brown, Cab Calloway has a R rating, a runtime of about 2 hr 13 min.
 The release date of the movie is June 16th, 1980.
-The movie received a user score of 77/100 on TMDb, which reflects reviews from 4,430 real users.
+The movie received a user score of 77/100 on TMDb, which comes from reviews from 4,430 community users.

-In the mood to watch 'The Blues Brothers' from the comfort of your living room?
-Searching for a streaming service to buy, rent, download, or view the John Landis-directed movie via subscription can be difficult, so we here at Moviefone want to help you out.
+Planning to watch 'The Blues Brothers' without leaving the house?
+Hunting down a streaming service to buy, rent, download, or view the John Landis-directed movie via subscription can be tricky, so we here at Moviefone want to do right by you.

 'The Blues Brothers' Release Dates